sippey/sippey.github.com/_posts/2024/2024-08-08-filtered-for-no-context.md

 Hey ChatGPT, write a sonnet based on these:

-> In lands where dragons soar and legends rise,
+> In lands where dragons soar and legends rise,<br />
-> A governor instructs in driving’s art.
+> A governor instructs in driving’s art.<br />
-> Phyllis, a specter, dons a bold disguise,
+> Phyllis, a specter, dons a bold disguise,<br />
 > Her laughter echoes, playing every part.
 >
-> Medieval beats from times long past now play,
+> Medieval beats from times long past now play,<br />
-> A symphony of dreams both strange and bright.
+> A symphony of dreams both strange and bright.<br />
-> Forgotten realms in twilight’s soft decay,
+> Forgotten realms in twilight’s soft decay,<br />
 > Give way to tales that shimmer in the night.
 >
-> Through apps that mimic friends, we find our way,
+> Through apps that mimic friends, we find our way,<br />
-> In digital embraces, cold and new.
+> In digital embraces, cold and new.<br />
-> Yet pink armadillos in the clay,
+> Yet pink armadillos in the clay,<br />
 > Remind us of the wonder that is true.
 >
-> With letters penned and bicycles restored,
+> With letters penned and bicycles restored,<br />
 > We craft our lives in worlds both real and scored.

 OK, computer.